coolzhang/pythonzoo/inception-web/README.md

      +--------------------+

 ### Usage
-Start inception-web
+Start inception-web.

     # python ./inception-web.py
-Goto home page
+Goto home page.

     # http://127.0.0.1:5000
-Goto icoder page to get a dynamic code
+Goto icoder page to get a dynamic code.

     # http://127.0.0.1:5000/icoder
-Enter your codge on home page to login the **SQL Audit PLatform**.
+Enter your code on home page to login the **SQL Audit PLatform**.
 And then enjoy your SQL!
 So easy:P

-Note: each code will expire in 3600 seconds.
+ *<mark>Note:</mark> each code will expire in 3600 seconds.